openvinotoolkit/openvino_tensorflow/docs/ARCHITECTURE.md

 * Basic backend
 * VAD-M backend

 Basic backend is used for Intel<sup>®</sup> CPUs, Intel<sup>®</sup> integrated GPUs and Intel<sup>®</sup> Movidius™ Vision Processing Units (VPUs).
-The backend creates an inference request and runs inference on a given input data.
+The backend creates an inference request and runs inference on given input data.

-VAD-M backend is used for Intel® Vision Accelerator Design with 8 Intel<sup>®</sup> Movidius™ MyriadX VPUs (referred as VAD-M or HDDL).
-We support batched inference execution in the VAD-M backend.
-When the user provides a batched input, multiple inference requests are created and inference is run in parallel on all the available VPUs in the VAD-M.
+VAD-M backend is used for Intel® Vision Accelerator Design with 8 Intel<sup>®</sup> Movidius™ MyriadX VPUs (referred to as VAD-M or HDDL).
+We use batch level parallelism for inference execution in the VAD-M backend.
+When the user provides a batched input, multiple inference requests are created, and inference is run in parallel on all the available VPUs in the VAD-M.

-Backend Manager supports Dynamic Fallback which means if the execution of the corresponding CNNNetwork fails in OpenVINO runtime, the execution fallbacks to stock TensorFlow runtime.
+Backend Manager supports Dynamic Fallback which means if the execution of the corresponding CNNNetwork fails in OpenVINO™ runtime, the execution falls back to native TensorFlow runtime.